w3c/wai-fundamentals-overview/content/foundations-course.md

 ---

-{% include_cached blockquote.html class="pull alt-2 right" style="font-size:small" content="<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>" source="Shadi Abou-Zahra,<br>Course Project Manager" %}
+{% include_cached blockquote.html class="pull alt-1 right" style="font-size:.875rem!important;font-weight:normal;" content="<p>This unique course is based on the World Wide Web Consortium (W3C) open curricula, and brings together international expert trainers.</p>" source="Shadi Abou-Zahra,<br>Course Project Manager" %}

 Accessibility is essential for individuals and organizations that want to create high-quality products &mdash; and not exclude people from using their products and services.